Irakleides

 Irakleides (Ηρακλείδες) is a former municipality on the island of Kos, in the Dodecanese, Greece.
-Since the 2011 local government reform it is part of the municipality Kos, of which it is a municipal unit.
-Population 6,826 (2011).
+Since the 2011 local government reform, it is part of the municipality Kos, of which it is a municipal unit.
+Population 7,467 (2021).
 It is the largest in area of the three municipal units on the island, at 160.538 km², and comprises 55.3% of the island's territory.
-The seat of the municipality was in Antimacheia (pop.
-2,205).
-The largest village is Kefalos (2,156).
-Kardamaina (1,650), Mastichari (470), Kampos (228), Onia (100), and Kamarion (154) are the other villages in the municipal unit.
+The seat of the municipality was in Antimacheia.
+The largest village is Kefalos.
+Kardamaina, Mastichari, Kampos, Onia, and Kamarion are the other villages in the municipal unit.
 It shares the island of Kos with the municipal units of Kos and Dikaios.